 It’s always better with a book!

-Writer George Point reviews books related to or written by authors from the WDVR listening area.
+Writer George Point reviews books that are grabbing the attention of folks in the WDVR listening area.

 With so many people living so much longer, how can we bring the generations together to the benefit of all?
 On the next edition of Book Talk!, George Point shares his take on author Marc Freedman’s solution to this and other urgent societal questions in How to Live Forever.